Alexander-T-Moss/Hex-Zero/README.md

 ### What Do I Need To Buy?

 The bill of materials for this project can be found [here](https://docs.google.com/spreadsheets/d/1F7fQtRNNPEZ1YoKCzFcIuKrkByZ1SoN8qf_lLwIh3ww/edit?usp=sharing) :) I have double, triple, quadruple checked the quantaties of fasteners, but as always, to be on the safe side, I strongly recommend you buy extra!
-(You may also find it worth file to pick up some bolts where you'd only have a few left over if using the ones on your V0.2 already, indicated by the small grey'd out negative numbers) **If you notice any issues with the BOM, please let me know ASAP!**
+(You may also find it worth while to pick up some bolts where you'd only have a few left over if using the ones on your V0.2 already, indicated by the small grey'd out negative numbers) **If you notice any issues with the BOM, please let me know ASAP!**

-There are two BOM sheets, one for if your converting a V0.2 --> Hex-Zero and a "Full" Hex-Zero BOM.
-You'll most likely want to be reference the V0.2 --> Hex-Zero BOM :)
+There are two BOM sheets, one for if you're converting a V0.2 --> Hex-Zero and a "*Full*" Hex-Zero BOM.
+You'll most likely want to be referencing the V0.2 --> Hex-Zero BOM :)

 ### Assembly Instructions?